 Indonesia

 In Indonesia, the research is conducted with the National Research and Innovation Agency of Indonesia (BRIN), Leiden University, and Yogya Gadjah Mada University to discuss the pitfalls of government cooperation in digitalising low-income urban kampung neighbourhoods.
-In Indonesia, smart city initiatives run the risk of excluding the urban poor and other vulnerable groups, including those living in kampung.
+In Indonesia, smart city initiatives run the risk of excluding marginalized urban communities and other vulnerable groups, including those living in kampung.
 In Kampung Heritage Kayutangan, the local government only implemented "smart" community ideas aligned with its vision.
 In Magelang, the residents' existing self-organised informal digital economy is ignored by the local authorities.

 However, the kampung community is eager to participate in the development of a smart city, particularly to enhance its economic prosperity.
 This study aims to formulate an inclusive smart kampung model, particularly focusing on aligning policy execution with community participation.
 The research argues that developing inclusive smart kampungs starts by understanding kampungs and their bottom-up smart initiatives and opportunities.